 Drexel in France: Summer in Montpellier

-This program is a unique opportunity to spend 5 weeks living and studying in Montpellier, France and be introduced to the beauty, excitement and special flavor of southern France.
+This program is a unique opportunity to spend 5 weeks living and studying in Montpellier, France and be introduced to the beauty, excitement, and unique culture of southern France.
 This program is open to all majors and offered during summer term only.
 It is run in partnership with the University of New Orleans "UNO" (UNO is also the institutional partner for Drexel in Cork and Rome).
-Students take 3 courses ranging in subjects such as French, Literature, History, Anthropology, and Film Studies.
+Students take 3 courses in subjects such as French, Literature, History, Fine Arts, Anthropology, Political Science, and Film Studies.

 Read Montpellier student blogs for more insight.
 Interested in French fashion?
 Check out this Montpellier Fashion Magazine by Liz Bauman, Design and Merchandising major.